Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation

 The relative inclination $I$ is defined as the argument between the inner and outer orbital planes.
 It is given by two orbital elements as

-If we assume $m_1\ll m_2, m_3$, we find that the oscillation occurs in secular time-scale under conservation of energy and angular momentum.
+If we assume $m_1\ll m_2, m_3$ and a circular outer orbit, we find that the oscillation occurs in secular time-scale under conservation of energy and angular momentum.
 In Newtonian quadrupole approximation method \citep{Shevchenko17}, it results in the secular exchange of $e_\mathrm{in}$ and $I$ with the conserved value of $\Theta$, which is defined by

 This approximation also gives the criterion of KL-oscillation for circular orbit as

 which is equivalent to $39.2315^\circ \lesssim I \lesssim 140.7685^\circ $.

 This KL type oscillation will occur even if $m_1$ is not much smaller than $m_2, m_3$ \cite{Naoz12}.
 When we include a relativistic effect, we also find the similar oscillation\cite{Naoz16,Wen2003}.
 The effect of general relativity (GR) changes these KL- criterion as \citep{Migaszewski11}.